 - What’s next?
 After the first week is over, we really dive into our normal routines and academics.
 This is when I begin my formal math and literacy mini-lessons, start our typical workshop/center routines, and get my curriculum rolling.

 - EXPECTATIONS!
 Really, though.
-The number one thing you should be focusing on during this week (aside from building stellar foundational relationships with your kids) is expectations.
+The number one thing you should be focusing on during this week is expectations.
 My favorite saying is the 3As.
 Again and again and again until we get it right.